maddawg9838/Deep-Learning-using-Keras/README.md

 ## Instructions
 1. Open [Google Colab](https://colab.research.google.com/).
-2. Click **File → Upload notebook** and select `CS 4372 Assignment 2.ipynb`.
+2. Click **File → Upload notebook** and select `CS 4372 Project 3.ipynb`.
-4. Make sure you are connected to a runtime.
+4. Make sure you are connected to the GPU runtime.
 5. Run all cells sequentially.
 All necessary libraries are already imported and installed within the notebook.

 ## Notes